STATUTES OF ASSOCIATION "EURHECA",

 Article 9: Organs of the Association

-The organs of the Association are:
+The bodies of the Association are:

-The General Assembly, the general management organ
+- The General Assembly, which is the general management body,

-Article 10: General Assembly (general management organ)
+Article 10: General Assembly (general management body)

 The powers granted to the General Assembly are the following: